waseemshariff126/waseemshariff126.github.io/content/teaching/vamr/index.md

 ---
-title: Lecturer for "Vision Algorithms for Mobile Robotics"
+title: Lead Teaching Assistant for "Embedded Systems"
-summary: I gave the "Deep Learning" course at the "Vision Algorithms for Mobile Robotics" course at ETH Zurich/UZH Zurich.
-The course covers the basics of deep neural networks for geometric computer vision.
+summary:  I taught students how to code in Unix, Bash, Python, OpenCV, and deep learning on embedded platforms such as Raspberry Pi.
 type: landing

-date: 2023-10-24
+date: 2022-08-15 to 2024-12-20
 type: docs
 math: false
 tags: